Making the Most of the Career Fair

 Make Your Resume Top Priority: Craft a professional-looking resume that really sells your strengths, experience, and accomplishments.
 Allow plenty of time for editing and feedback.
 Learn what makes a successful resume.

-Strategize Your Approach: Check out the list of employers (available on the career fair page here) who will be attending the next career fair.
-Rank the ones you're interested in speaking with, in order of importance.
+Strategize Your Approach: Check out the list of employers (available on the career fair page here) who will be attending the career fair.
+Select 5-7 employers that align with your interests, and rank the companies you're interested in speaking with, in order of importance.

 Practice, Practice, Practice: How comfortable are you introducing yourself to a complete stranger and sharing your career goals?
-Prepare a two minute personal "elevator speech" to help you succinctly communicate: * Why you're interested in each organization * How your skills and experience directly relate to their specific needs * One or two brief stories that highlight some relevant accomplishments * A few questions that you want to ask about the position and/or company
+Prepare a 30-second personal "elevator speech" to help you succinctly communicate your skills and experience and why you’re interested in the organization.

-Work with a friend or, better still, make an appointment with a LACS career coach to practice your pitch and develop a bank of great questions to ask.
+Work with a friend or make an appointment with a LACS career coach to practice your elevator speech and develop a bank of great questions to ask.

-Prepare Materials: Have at least one resume for each company you plan to speak with, plus five or more to give to employers who attract your attention on the day.
-Print on good quality paper (at least 20 lb weight) found at the Texas Union copy center.
-Consider investing $25 or so for 100 printable business cards with your name, major, and contact information (available at Kinko's).
+Prepare Materials: Have at least one resume for each company you plan to speak with, plus five or more to give to additional employers who attract your attention on the day.
+Print on good quality paper (at least 20 lb. weight) found at the Texas Union copy center.
+Carry your resumes in a folder or padfolio for easy access.

 Dress to Impress: No suit?
 Buy or borrow whatever you need to move away from your usual student image.
 Looking sharp not only draws employers' attention, but will help you feel more confident in a professional setting.
-Think too about your nails, hair, and any other physical aspects that send a positive or negative message about your attention to detail and how seriously you're taking the job search.
-If you're on a tight budget, you can find great bargains on professional attire at a variety of shops, including resale and discount stores such as Marshalls, Ross and the Men's Warehouse.
 Check out our Dress for Success page for more help.

 At The Event

-Walk Through Once: Identify the locations of your selected employers but be open to others that pique your interest.
-If you're still feeling less than confident, select one of your lower-choice employers so you can develop a level of comfort speaking with them before moving on to your top selections.
+Walk Through Once: Identify the locations of your selected employers, but be open to others that pique your interest.
+If you're still feeling less than confident, select one of your lower-choice employers so you can practice before moving on to your top selections.

-Take Notes: Collect business cards from everyone you speak with and use the reverse to make notes about your last conversation.
+Take Notes: After each conversation with an employer, make notes about the conversation on the blank side of the business card you collected.
 The more people you meet, the more your memory is likely to become a blur.
-Jot down key points about the conversation (including anything you may have said you would do), maybe something unique about the interviewer, and whether or not they said it was okay to send a follow-up email.
+Jot down key points about the conversation (including anything you may have said you would do) and anything unique about the interviewer or your conversation.

 After The Event